opencontrol/freedonia-compliance/README.md

 For this exercise, we'll take the role of IT staff for the Republic of Freedonia.

 Freedonia thinks America is just awesome!
-Freedonia and has modeled their `FRedRAMP` program for certifying security of major Information Systems after America's `FedRAMP` program.
+Freedonia has modeled their `FRedRAMP` program for certifying security of major Information Systems after America's `FedRAMP` for program certifying cloud service providers.
+(If it's good enough for the cloud...)

 The starting point for `FRedRAMP` certifications is the `FRIST 800-53`, which is identical to America's `NIST 800-53` except with less security controls.
 A lot less.